Adillwma/QuantumHarmonics/README.md

 # Part 2 - The Hydrogen Atom
 Having verified our method, we can use it to solve a slightly more complex system - the Hydrogen atom.
 We will use same methodology as before but change the potential to that of the hydrogen atom.
-The eigenvalues and eigenvectors will then yeild the energy levels and wavefunctions which we shall again compare to analytical results.
+The eigenvalues and eigenvectors will then yield the energy levels and wavefunctions which we shall again compare to analytical results.

 In addition to having to change the potential, we will also change to a spherical coordinate system to simplify our calculations.
 In such a spherically symmetric system, the wavefunction can be written,